Telephone Etiquette

 Leaving the Line

 If you need to leave the line to obtain information, it is courteous to give the caller the option of waiting or being called back.
 You might ask, "Would you prefer to hold?" or "Shall I call you back?"
 If the caller waits, give progress reports every 30 seconds or so.
-This lets the caller know that he/she has not been disconnected or forgotten.
+This lets the caller know that they have not been disconnected or forgotten.
 When you return to the line, thank the caller for waiting.

 Caller Identification

 In order to announce to the receiver of the call who is on the line, it is permissible to ask, "May I tell Mr. Smith who's calling?"
-This will allow the receiver of the call to be prepared to talk with the caller and address him/her directly by name.
+This will allow the receiver of the call to be prepared to talk with the caller and address them directly by name.